Where does my refund money go after CBP approves?

 Detailed Answer

-Your refund follows a clear, auditable path from CBP to your bank account.
+Your refund goes straight from CBP to you — Tariffi never touches it.
 Here is each step.

 Step 1: CBP allow-decision.
 When CBP approves your CAPE declaration (or specific entries within it), they issue a protest-allowed notice.
 You receive an email notification the moment Tariffi detects the decision.

-Step 2: Treasury ACH.
-The U.S. Treasury ACHs the gross refund amount to Tariffi's dedicated client-funds account at JPMorgan Chase Bank, N.A.
-This typically settles within 2 business days of CBP's allow-decision.
+Step 2: Treasury ACHs you directly.
+The U.S. Treasury ACHs the full refund amount directly into your own bank account — the account you keep on file with CBP in the ACE portal.
+This typically settles 1-3 business days after CBP's allow-decision.
 Per Executive Order #14247 (March 2025), all CBP refunds are now paid via ACH — no more paper checks.
+(Make sure your ACH details are current in ACE; see Add your bank info for CBP ACH refunds.)

-Total timeline: 3-5 business days from CBP's allow-decision to money in your account.
+Total timeline: typically 1-3 business days from CBP's allow-decision to money in your account.

 Related Questions